Lightning-AI/litgpt/tutorials/download_model_weights.md

 # Download Model Weights with LitGPT

 LitGPT supports a variety of LLM architectures with publicly available weights.
-You can download model weights and access a list of supported models using the `litgpt download` command.
+You can download model weights and access a list of supported models using the `litgpt download list` command.

 &nbsp;